winitzki/scall/tutorial/programming_dhall.md

 This example represents the abstract syntax tree for a toy language whose expressions can have boolean or integer type.
 The language guarantees statically that operations are applied to arguments of  correct types.
 For instance, `LNot x` will typecheck only when `x` is a boolean expression such as `LBool True`.
-The compiler will report a type error if we  write something like `LNot (LInt 123)`.
+The Haskell compiler will report a type error if we  write something like `LNot (LInt 123)`.

 The definition of `LExp t` is _not_ parametrically polymorphic in `t`.